Alexander the Great: Accession

-In summer 336 BC, while at Aegae attending the wedding of his daughter Cleopatra to Olympias's brother, Alexander I of Epirus, Philip was assassinated by the captain of his bodyguards, Pausanias.
+In the 24th day of the Macedonian month Dios, which probably corresponds to 25 October 336 BC, while at Aigai (near modern Vergina) attending the wedding of his daughter Cleopatra to Olympias's brother, Alexander I of Epirus, Philip was assassinated by the captain of his bodyguards, Pausanias, who, according to Diodorus, was also his lover.
 As Pausanias tried to escape, he tripped over a vine and was killed by his pursuers, including two of Alexander's companions, Perdiccas and Leonnatus.
 Alexander was proclaimed king on the spot by the nobles and army at the age of 20.

 Consolidation of power

 Alexander began his reign by eliminating potential rivals to the throne.
 He had his cousin, the former Amyntas IV, executed.
 He also had two Macedonian princes from the region of Lyncestis killed for having been involved in his father's assassination, but spared a third, Alexander Lyncestes.
 Olympias had Cleopatra Eurydice, and Europa, her daughter by Philip, burned alive.
 When Alexander learned about this, he was furious.
 Alexander also ordered the murder of Attalus, who was in command of the advance guard of the army in Asia Minor and Cleopatra's uncle.

 Attalus was at that time corresponding with Demosthenes, regarding the possibility of defecting to Athens.
-Attalus also had severely insulted Alexander, and following Cleopatra's murder, Alexander may have considered him too dangerous to leave alive.
+Attalus also had severely insulted Alexander, and following Cleopatra's murder, Alexander may have considered him too dangerous to be left alive.
 Alexander spared Arrhidaeus, who was by all accounts mentally disabled, possibly as a result of poisoning by Olympias.

 News of Philip's death roused many states into revolt, including Thebes, Athens, Thessaly, and the Thracian tribes north of Macedon.
 When news of the revolts reached Alexander, he responded quickly.
 Though advised to use diplomacy, Alexander mustered 3,000 Macedonian cavalry and rode south towards Thessaly.
 He found the Thessalian army occupying the pass between Mount Olympus and Mount Ossa, and ordered his men to ride over Mount Ossa.
 When the Thessalians awoke the next day, they found Alexander in their rear and promptly surrendered, adding their cavalry to Alexander's force.
 He then continued south towards the Peloponnese.

-Alexander stopped at Thermopylae, where he was recognized as the leader of the Amphictyonic League before heading south to Corinth.
+Alexander stopped at Thermopylae where he was recognized as the leader of the Amphictyonic League before heading south to Corinth.
 Athens sued for peace and Alexander pardoned the rebels.
 The famous encounter between Alexander and Diogenes the Cynic occurred during Alexander's stay in Corinth.
 When Alexander asked Diogenes what he could do for him, the philosopher disdainfully asked Alexander to stand a little to the side, as he was blocking the sunlight.
-This reply apparently delighted Alexander, who is reported to have said "But verily, if I were not Alexander, I would like to be Diogenes."
+This reply apparently delighted Alexander who is reported to have said, "But verily, if I were not Alexander, I would like to be Diogenes."
 At Corinth, Alexander took the title of Hegemon ("leader") and, like Philip, was appointed commander for the coming war against Persia.
 He also received news of a Thracian uprising.